stonybrook-lin539/main/source/background/01_general/00_notation.md

 Is this claim true or false?
 A linguist will tell you that it is neither, and instead contains a presupposition violation (yes, linguists like their fancy terms).
 It is a presupposition violation because the sentence assumes that blue dragons exist, which they obviously do not.
-A mathematician doesn't care for such linguistic subtleties and instead considers the statement true because there is no counterexample to prove it wrong: there exists no blue dragon that isn't a chain smoker, and hence "Every blue dragon is a chain smoker" is true.
+A mathematician doesn't care for such linguistic subtleties and instead considers the statement true because there is no counterexample to prove it wrong.
+Their chain of reasoning is as follows:

+1. There exists no blue dragon that isn't a chain smoker.
+1. Hence there is no counterexample to the claim that every blue dragon is a chain smoker.
+1. Since there is no counterexample to the statement "Every blue dragon is a chain smoker", it isn't false.
+1. Since the statement "Every blue dragon is a chain smoker" isn't false, it is true.

-That is perfectly fine for mathematics, but it's very different from how a layperson would interpret the sentence.
+That reasoning is perfectly fine for mathematics, but it's very different from how a layperson would think about the statement "Every blue dragon is a chain smoker".
 Again, when dealing with math you shouldn't assume anything that isn't stated explicitly.

 Quite generally, you should try to identify minimal examples: